React Native

 });

 We can personalize the messaging copy in the experiences we build for the user or target based on his persona using information that is centric to individual users.
-Let us consider the following example where we know the user is an English
+Let us consider the following example where we know the user is an `English` with `Gold` membership.

 This information helps to tailor content in English to that specific user and gives us the flexibility to different messaging to different membership tiers.
 This is how the information captured here is used for segmenting.